9. Sacco Societies (Non-Deposit Taking Business) Regulations 2020

 · The Regulations seek to improve the governance of large non-deposit taking Saccos in light of recent cases of fraud relating to such institutions.

-· It is however noted that there is currently a National Cooperative Development Policy, developed in 2019, that is awaiting adoption.
-The Policy seeks to bring all the financial institutions under the ambit of the regulator, SASRA, including the non-deposit taking SACCOs which were not under the regulator’s ambit.[1]
-This needs to be fast tracked.
+· It is however noted that there is currently a [National Cooperative Development Policy](https://www.ushirika.go.ke/wp-content/uploads/2020/07/national-co-operative-development-policy.pdf), developed in 2019, that is awaiting adoption.
+The Policy seeks to bring all the financial institutions under the ambit of the regulator, SASRA, including the non-deposit taking SACCOs which were not under the regulator’s ambit.\[1] This needs to be fast tracked.

 · In particular, the Regulations require the said Saccos to provide particularized details to SASRA within 30 days of issuance of a notice requiring such details; the core capital must not be less than 8 percent of the society’s balance sheet; submission of a three year business plan and feasibility study; submission of ‘fit and proper test form’ relating to senior management of Saccos to SASRA; independent onsite inspection by SASRA to assess the institutional infrastructure, risk management policies, internal control systems and Management Information Systems.

-· Some of the envisaged legislative and policy changes include: the setting up of a deposit protection scheme (SACCO Deposit Guarantee Fund) for members like those of commercial banks; establishment of the SACCO Fraud Investigation Unit; and prudential supervision of non-deposit taking SACCOs.[2]
+· Some of the envisaged legislative and policy changes include: the setting up of a deposit protection scheme (SACCO Deposit Guarantee Fund) for members like those of commercial banks; establishment of the SACCO Fraud Investigation Unit; and prudential supervision of non-deposit taking SACCOs.\[2]<br>

-[1] Brian Ngugi, “Kenya: New Law Set to Beef up Sacco Regulators Roles” (allAfrica.com March 22, 2021) <https://allafrica.com/stories/202103220421.html> accessed November 6, 2021.
+\[1] Brian Ngugi, “Kenya: New Law Set to Beef up Sacco Regulators Roles” (*allAfrica.com* March 22, 2021) <<https://allafrica.com/stories/202103220421.html>> accessed November 6, 2021.

-[3] <Microsoft Word - Press Release - 2020 Regulations requiring non-deposit taking SACCOs to be regulated by SASRA take effect.docx (kilimo.go.ke) >
+\[2] <[Microsoft Word - Press Release - 2020 Regulations requiring non-deposit taking SACCOs to be regulated by SASRA take effect.docx (kilimo.go.ke)](https://kilimo.go.ke/wp-content/uploads/2021/02/Press-Release-2020-Regulations-requiring-non-deposit-taking-SACCOs-to-be-regulated-by-SASRA-take-effect.pdf) >